wp-plugins/bepro-listings/readme.txt

 * Google Maps - If google map controls look weird, this is a css style related issue (your theme).
 Specifically, its the addition of max-width declarations to images.
 For details, you can *google* the issue (**google maps** max-width).
 Lots of bootstrap themes use this css declaration.

+* Displaced sidebar - If the details page has a displaced sidebar i.e. obviously broken template, you will need to create one for BePro Listings.
+Details about how to do that are included in the documentation link above.
+Every plugin which creates pages from custom post types, has this issue and requires its own template file.

 = CONTRIBUTING =

-You can support the development of this plugin via the donations link on the right.
+You can support the development of this plugin via the donations link on the right or leaving a review.
 You can also donate code via

 * github repo - https://github.com/BeProSoftware/bepro-listings